Ryuunofire27/adonis-mongo-rules-validator/instructions.md

 model: Should be plural and in lowercase.
 Should be next to the rule.

-id or _id: The key that must be unique.
+id or _id: The key that must be a valid objectId.
 Should be next to the model.

 value: The value for '_id' key.
 Should be next to the '_id' key.